skibz/fluster/readme.md

     }
   },
   workers: {
+    // select a script to clusterise
     exec: 'my-worker.js',
-    respawn: false, // workers respawn with values from `workers.data` by default
+    // workers respawn with values from `workers.data` by default
+    respawn: false,
-    limit: 5, // omit to scale to your cpu core count
+    // omit `workers.limit` to scale to your cpu core count
+    limit: 5,
+    // seed your workers with data at bootstrap (or on a schedule) via ipc
     data: {
-      // seed your workers with data at
-      // bootstrap (or on a schedule) via ipc
       somedata: {
         value: [1, 2, 3, 4, 5, 6]
       },